Do your research

 Don’t assume that cosmetic or plastic surgeons are experts in every field of cosmetic surgery.

-Don’t foster unrealistic expectations.
+Don’t have unrealistic expectations.